 Flying to Singapore with Scoot

-By April 2022, residents of four Australian cities will be able to fly to Singapore with Scoot.
+At the time of writing, residents of four Australian cities are able to fly to Singapore with Scoot.

 |Sydney-Singapore||Daily or twice daily||Boeing 787||ScootPlus (Business Class), Economy Class|